alihamzapk/LiveKnowledge/_datasets/general-transit-feedspecification.md

 schema: default
 title: General Transit FeedSpecification
 notes: >-
-  This ontology is a translation of the General Transit Feed Specification towards URIs.
+  <span style='color:Blue'>Schema</span> This ontology is a translation of the General Transit Feed Specification
+  towards URIs.
 Its intended use is creating an exchange platform where the Linked GTFS model can be used as a start to get the right data into the right format. @en